paulkernfeld/bitcoin-nanopayment/README.md

 Probabilistic Nanopayments
 --------------------------
 ### What does this library do?
 bitcoin-nanopayment allows users to send probabilistic Bitcoin nanopayments to others.
 The library can send and receive nanopayments into a user's Bitcoin-Qt wallet using the RPC API.
-It lets users create "vouchers," which are Bitcoin transactions that have a known probability of succeeding.
+It lets users create "vouchers," which are Bitcoin transactions that have a known and verifiable probability of succeeding.

+### How does this Library work?
+This library lets users request, generate, and cash in vouchers that succeed with probability *1 / K*, where *K ≥ 1* is an integer.
+Otherwise, with probability *(K - 1) / K*, the voucher does nothing.
+When sending a voucher for value *x* that succeeds with probability *1 / K*, the monetary value of the voucher is *x / K*.
+This library generates the vouchers, and the user is responsible for sending them between users.

+Please see [docs/developers.md][docs/developers.md] for more details.

 ### Who is this for?
 This protocol is useful for entities that need to send or receive Bitcoin payments that are small or rapid.
 Although a simple CLI is provided, this will probably be more useful for automated payments by applications.